|“Life-Saving” Lessons to Be Learned||| Print ||

 Always check the location of nearby power lines before boating or fishing.
 Contact between your boat and a power line could be devastating.
 Maintain a distance of at least ten feet between your boat and nearby power lines to be safe.
 Your boat’s wiring should be in compliance with American Yacht Club Standards.
 If you are not qualified to work on your boat’s electricity, hire a professional.

 If your boat does come in contact with a power line, never jump out of the boat into the water— the water could be energized.
 Instead, stay in the boat and avoid touching anything metal until help arrives or until your boat is no longer in contact with the line.
-Be sure dockside outlets have ground fault circuit interrupter (GFCI) protection and check cords that are plugged into them to make sure there is no broken casing or exposed wires.
+Be sure dockside outlets have GFCI protection and check cords that are plugged into them to make sure there is no broken casing or exposed wires.

 Check for the location of power lines before fishing.
 Make sure you are casting the line away from power lines to avoid contact.